The Best Things To Do In Marietta, Ohio

 Have you ever visited a town so charming you think to yourself, “Why haven’t I been here before?”
 That’s exactly what I thought when I visited Marietta, Ohio.
 Brick streets, gorgeous restored Victorian buildings and homes, centuries of history, outdoor adventures and welcoming locals whose pride in their community is contagious, makes Marietta one of my favorite towns in Ohio!
-Here are 5 Reasons you should visit Marietta, Ohio.
+Keep reading for the best things to do in Marietta, Ohio.

 Sitting at the confluence of two rivers (Muskingum and Ohio) Marietta has been an important river town for centuries.
 Established in 1788 and the first American settlement in the Northwest Territory, Marietta is Ohio’s oldest city.
 While settlers may not have arrived until the late 1700’s, Native Americans have been living in the area since the approximately 100 BC.
 Marietta has taken great pride to preserve its history.
 Historical gems can be found throughout the town in numerous museums and restored historical homes and buildings.

 Campus Martius Museum, Ohio River Museum, The Castle, Historic Harmar Village, Mound Cemetery and the Blennerhassett Museum and Blennerhassett Island Historical State Park (a short drive to Parkersburg, West Virginia)

 With its location along the two rivers, Marietta became a popular stop for migrants, workers and families.
 Brothels, saloons, merchants, hospitals and schools have seen thousands of people come and go, but some never leave this river town.
 Ghosts or spirits have been known to haunt Marietta.
 Many locals swear to have seen at least one ghost lurking around town or felt some sort of supernatural experience.